(reading time: 1 hour, 11 minutes)

 Alast wrangled his pet haund and tied the saddle in place.
 Then he set Oddball in its perfectly skull-shaped seat and tied him in place with a strap.
 Oddball opened his mouth.
 He playfully snapped at Alast’s fingers the first time he tried to put the bridle in and then told the boy to get on with it.
 When everything was in place the skull demonstrated his riding prowess.
 With subtle jaw movements he directed the now highly-trained Finick in a few circles around the hutch.
 He had the haund leap over the sleeping bodies of the other two.
 Alast was glad to see it because it meant he wouldn’t have Oddball under his arm the entire journey snapping at his armpit hairs for fun.

 The next morning the Greedy Old Mop came very close to the lip of Third Sink.
 Their entire party boarded a lifeboat: Captain Rob, First Mate Teal, Second Mate Dawn, Roary, Herc, Alast, Oddball, Finick, Bonswario, Ladyfish, and, of course, Cardinal Second.
 Alast was again glad for more company, especially because he knew Ladyfish was fluent in Pawtymouth and would perhaps be more willing than the Captain to give him a few lessons.
-He couldn’t stand people talking in a way he couldn’t understand; it just made information he should’ve had arbitrarily unavailable.
+He couldn’t stand folk talking in a way he couldn’t understand; it just made information he should’ve had arbitrarily unavailable.

 They got in the boat along with all their supplies and Nayth, who would row the boat back to the Mop once they were safely on the shore.
 Alast checked his own pack to make sure he had everything he needed.
 He’d been given his own saber and hunting knife, a canteen, and a change of clothes.

 For the moment he wore light thin clothing and heavy black boots that only had a few shellfish fragments stuck to the edges of their soles.
 Under his first shirt he had the remnants of his blue mist tunic; he’d cut the sleeves off it and turned it into an undershirt.
-Mist clothes tended to be tight and damp, but in the chest area they was great for absorbing sweat and cooling the body.
+Mist clothes tended to be tight and damp, but in the chest area they were great for absorbing sweat and cooling the body.
 When he squeezed into it that morning he realized it had gotten even tighter.
 Somewhere between the piles of fish he’d been eating and all those hours scrubbing and hoisting, he had gained some muscle.
 He checked his hands; his fingers, unfortunately, were as quaky as ever.
 Rob had also given Alast a folding map of Porce so the boy could track their progress without asking so many questions.

 With the room left for personal belongings he chose to bring one of his textbooks, one he doubted he would be able to finish even though they could be gone for a wash.
 Its print was so tiny that he had to use the coin-sized magnifying glass in the pouch on the book’s inside cover to read it.
 The book was a copy of Custodial Interference by one Janitorial Collectr; it chronicled the lines and lives of the Custodians, as much as was known anyway.
 Many in modern Porce claimed the title of Custodian, but only children of the Oaths, who were themselves children of the gods, had any right to it.

 When they made it to shore and said their goodbyes to Nayth, Rob led the party to a nearby farm and its stables, where they purchased steeds they hoped to resell in Crosstahl, as well as a wagon to hide Cardinal Second in.
-As there would be no reason to cross the treetops of the Threewall Wild, since their path took them towards the Fauces, to Second Wall, and then down to the World Floor, laggeren were not an appropriate choice.
-This time the animals were tilehooves, stocky moss-green coated beasts with thick bristles, dripping nostrils, and horns and hooves that appeared to be made of polished white tile.
+As there would be no reason to cross the treetops of the Threewall Wild, since their path took them toward the Fauces, to Second Wall, and then down to the World Floor, laggeren were not an appropriate choice.
+This time the animals were tilehooves: stocky moss-green coated beasts with thick bristles, dripping nostrils, and horns and hooves that appeared to be made of polished white tile.
 The hooves and feet were huge, square, and extremely noisy on hard ground.

 Alast thought he would prefer the agility of the laggeren, but upon sitting in his tilehoof’s saddle he realized he liked the extra room and comfort provided by the fleshier beast.
 The ride was so smooth that he was able to hold his book and magnifying glass steady simultaneously.
 He got to reading right away since the map showed nothing but scrubland and views of the Snyre until they reached Second Wall.
 He flipped to page one.